- Meet our students

 Shifting Paradigms in Ageing

-This subject is designed to produce leaders in the field of ageing who are able to develop new approaches and policies to help address the profound societal changes that are in progress.
-Students will be able to recognise the underlying assumptions on which many existing systems are based and learn new skills and techniques to think laterally.
-As Einstein said "We cannot solve our problems with the same thinking we used when we created them."
-Ageing is also very much about opportunity and this subject will enhance your ability to identify and leverage that potential.
+Populations are ageing globally and the Master of Ageing program is designed to produce leaders in the field of ageing who are able to develop new approaches and policies that help shape the societal shift that will inevitably occur.
+To this end, the Shifting Paradigms in Ageing subject aims to provide students with skills and techniques to think laterally and shift paradigms.
+As Einstein said “We cannot solve our problems with the same thinking we used when we created them.”
+Ageing is also about opportunity, and this subject will enhance the ability to recognise and leverage that potential.